 bull flag pattern, forex

 One of the best things about bullish flag patterns is that they are user-friendly.
-Follow the steps below, and you can quickly integrate the bull flag into your forex trading:
+Follow the steps below, and you can quickly integrate the bull flag into your financial markets trading:

 1. Identify an evolving uptrend in an FX pair.